-This spicy chicken sandwich is quick and easy to make, and has the most delicious crispy breading!
-Better than McDonald’s, it comes together in minutes!
+This spicy chicken sandwich is quick and easy to make and has the most delicious crispy breading!
+It’s better than McDonald’s or Popeye’s and comes together in minutes.

 Why this recipe works

 - Better than the original.
-Our version has the best flavor and texture and uses good-quality ingredients.
+My copycat version has the best flavor and texture and uses good-quality ingredients.
+My family also agrees- homemade is best.

 - Make it as spicy as you like.
 You can adjust the level of heat of these chicken sandwiches to your preference.
-You can make them mildly spicy or scorching hot – the choice is yours!
+I like to make it scorching hot because I am a chili fiend but if too much spice is a no-go, that is completely fine.

 - Cheaper than store-bought.
 A fast food spicy chicken sandwich retails at around $9 each, but making them at home costs a fraction of that.